monish-khatri/url-shortner/README.md

-# URL Shortener Project README
+# URL Shortener
-This project is a URL shortener built using Laravel framework along with Vue.js for frontend interactivity and Inertia.js for seamless server-side rendering.
+This project is a URL shortener built using the Laravel framework along with Vue.js for frontend interactivity and Inertia.js for seamless server-side rendering.
 The URL shortener allows users to shorten long URLs into more manageable ones and provides additional features such as creating single-use URLs, setting activation and expiration times, and tracking various information about the shortened URLs like IP addresses, browser info, device, referral URLs, and visit timestamps.

 ## Technology Requirements
 - Laravel (>= 8.x)